 I’m a big fan of a 36-inch walk-behind mower.
 But those big machines are simply too wide for some yards.
 In some cases, a push mower really is your best option.

 But you don’t need to add a push mower to every crew’s trailer.
 Instead, tell your customer that they need to rent one from you and store it at their house.

 Some customers may also ask to buy their own mower rather than buying one from you.
 In this case, you need to drive home the importance of quality.
-They hired you because they want a professional look on their lawn.
+They hired you because they want a professional look on their lawn—and you know how to mow a lawn professionally.
 A cheap mower isn’t going to cut it—pun intended—especially if it’s not getting weekly maintenance.